lisefrac/redtrilliumgardens.com/content/posts/updates/jun-26-2024/index.md

 ## Bookkeeping Change as of July 1

+ETA: we are reversing course on this decision!
+[See this update](/posts/updates/jul-12-2024/).

-As you may know, decorative plants -- most of what I sell -- are subject to sales tax.
-Thus I'm required by Massachusetts law to collect the 6.25% sales tax.
+<strike>As you may know, decorative plants -- most of what I sell -- are subject to sales tax.
+Thus I'm required by Massachusetts law to collect the 6.25% sales tax. </strike>

-Until now I've been including this in the cost, just to keep things simple for you.
+<strike>Until now I've been including this in the cost, just to keep things simple for you.
 So if I charge $5 for a plant, technically the cost is $4.71 with 29 cents of tax.
-Then I submit all of those amounts to Massachusetts at the end of each month.
+Then I submit all of those amounts to Massachusetts at the end of each month. </strike>

-The problem is... it's a nightmare to keep track of, and very much does not match how the MA Tax Connect website wants you to submit your information.
-So I need to do a lot of math (or create a Google Sheet to do the math) to even get the numbers the state wants... when their portal could be doing the math for me.
+<strike>The problem is... it's a nightmare to keep track of, and very much does not match how the MA Tax Connect website wants you to submit your information.
+So I need to do a lot of math (or create a Google Sheet to do the math) to even get the numbers the state wants... when their portal could be doing the math for me. </strike>

-... nobody said there would be math in running a native plant nursery!
+<strike>... nobody said there would be math in running a native plant nursery!</strike>

-This will also make it easier to accept payment with credit cards through Square, since their software will also calculate tax automatically.
+<strike>This will also make it easier to accept payment with credit cards through Square, since their software will also calculate tax automatically.</strike>

-(Btw I accept credit cards now... or I will as soon as I set up the doohickey!)
+<strike>(Btw I accept credit cards now... or I will as soon as I set up the doohickey!)</strike>

-So yes, in essence this means that I'm increasing the cost of my decorative plants by 6.25%.
+<strike>So yes, in essence this means that I'm increasing the cost of my decorative plants by 6.25%.
 But this is consistent with how other native plant nurseries, like Native Plant Trust, charge for plants.
 And like before, that extra 6.25% is basically just going to the state of Massachusetts.
-Just consider it a charitable donation to maintain your roads and public libraries!
+Just consider it a charitable donation to maintain your roads and public libraries! </strike>

-Note that food plants (i.e. my non-native garden plants) are tax-exempt in Massachusetts, so the cost on those will remain the sticker cost.
+<strike>Note that food plants (i.e. my non-native garden plants) are tax-exempt in Massachusetts, so the cost on those will remain the sticker cost. </strike>

 __